jdsham/hf-ai-agents-course/docs/src2/ARCHITECTURE.md

 - **State Validation**: Runtime state integrity checks and validation
 - **Critic Agent**: Quality control through single critic agent with dynamic prompts at each workflow step
 - **Critic Rejection Retry Logic**: Configurable retry limits for each agent type when critic rejects their work, with graceful failure when limits exceeded
-- **Graceful Critic Rejection Failure**: When critic rejection retry limits are exceeded, the system returns a graceful failure message with specific agent attribution.
+- **Graceful Critic Rejection Failure**: When critic rejection retry limits are exceeded, orchestrator sets finalizer as next step and instructs finalizer to return specific final answer with failing agent attribution in reasoning trace.

 **Maintainability:**
 - **Modular Design**: Clear separation of concerns with specialized agent components